 - Feeling disgusted or embarrassed afterwards

-As you can see, simply over-eating at a dinner party, during a holiday event or when enjoying your favorite food does not necessarily mean you have BED.
-Often people with BED believe they lack willpower; BED has NOTHING to do with willpower.
-Many people with BED have suffered for many years without realizing that this is actually a very real medical problem with specific treatments that can help.
-In a future post I’ll detail some of these treatments.
+As you can see, simply over-eating at a dinner party, during a holiday event, or when enjoying your favorite food does not necessarily mean you have BED.
+Often people with BED believe they lack willpower.
+In truth, BED has nothing to do with willpower.
+Many people with BED have suffered for many years without realizing that it is actually a very real medical problem with specific treatments that can help.
+In a future post, I’ll detail some of these treatments.